Last Updated on

 Moral – Believe in miracles; they do happen.

 Once when Krishna and Balarama were playing, the avatar of Lord Vishnu stuffed a handful of mud into his mouth.
 When Krishna’s friends complained to his mother.
 Yashoda ran to him and asked him to open his mouth.
 Initially, he refused to.
 But when Yashoda gave him a stern look, Krishna obliged.

 What Yashoda saw wasn’t mud but the entire universe.
 That’s when she realised that Krishna was the Lord in disguise!

 8. Krishna and Kaliya

-One day, a massive bull came to Vrindavan and started attacking the people.
-Nobody knew where it came from, and everyone started running helter-skelter to save their lives.
-They then came to Krishna to ask for his help.
+One day, a massive bull came to Vrindavan and started attacking the villagers.
+Nobody knew where it had come from.
+Everybody started running helter-skelter to save their lives.
+They went to Krishna for help.

-When Krishna came face to face with the bull, he realised it was actually a demon!
-But Krishna being powerful, managed to tackle the bull and pierce his horns!
-When the fight ended, the demon left the bull’s body and bowed before the Lord.
-He told him he was a disciple of Lord Brihaspati and was cursed to become a demon bull because he did not respect his teacher.
+When Krishna faced the bull, he realised that it was possessed by a demon called Arishthasura.
+Krishna managed to tackle the bull and pierce its horns!
+Finally, the demon left the bull’s body and bowed to the Lord.
+He said that he was a disciple of Lord Brihaspati and had been cursed to become a bull as he had disrespected his teacher.

 10. Krishna and Keshi

 After Krishna had defeated the demon Arishtasura, the celestial sage Narada informed Kamsa that Krishna was very much alive and would kill him.
 Fuming with rage, Kamsa summoned the demon Keshi and commanded him to kill the lad.